NorthernMan54/homebridge-alexa/README.md

 ## Homebridge cloud service monitoring ( homebridge.ca )

+* Contact Sensor **Alexa** monitors the connection to the cloud service.
+When the contact sensor is **Closed**, the connection has been **successfully** made to the cloud service, and when the contact sensor is **Open** the connection to the cloud service has **not** been made.
+To determine why the connection to the cloud service is not working, please check your homebridge log files.
+During **normal** operation the Contact Sensor should be **Closed**.

 * Real time monitoring of the homebridge.ca cloud service is provided by [Uptime Robot](https://stats.uptimerobot.com/2WmEDHyV6).

-* Operational event reporting and alerting is sent to the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel in the Homebridge slack instance, and the uptime robot reports events there in real time.
+* Cloud service operational event reporting and alerting is sent to the [#hap-alexa](https://homebridgeteam.slack.com/messages/hap-alexa/) channel in the Homebridge slack instance, and the uptime robot reports events there in real time.

 ## Raising Issues and Troubleshooting